tgharold/presentations/2021/backend-testing/2021-backend-unit-testing.md

 - Getting a fresh EF context can be tricky at times (IDisposable issues?)
 - Often layered, with each layer having specific duties.
 - RimDev.Migrations.Testing -- TestSqlClientDatabaseFixture handles creation of a test database, but goes no further.
+- Projects should then inherit from that fixture and create a fixture specific to their needs.

-## Object Factories
+## Object Factories (Extension methods)

+- They are just extension methods to help the tester build an object.
-- Can be simpler in the long run for tests versus manual builds of objects (but not always)
+- Can be simpler in the long run for tests versus manual builds of objects (but not always).
-- Can be written defensively
+- Can be written defensively to only allow valid values.
+- If they make the tests easier to read, use them.
+Otherwise do things manually.

 ## How much to mock